-Audrey (she/her/hers) is pursuing a Master of Arts in Law and Diplomacy at the Fletcher School, focusing on gender and conflict resolution.
-Prior to Fletcher, Audrey worked in finance at Bloomberg in New York City.
-Most recently, she is studying the impact of gender on homelessness in the United States.
-Audrey holds a B.A. in Government and Law from Lafayette College.
+Juliana Rordorf (she/her/hers) is pursuing a Master of Arts in Law and Diplomacy at the Fletcher School, focusing on International Political Economy and the Gulf.
+Prior to Fletcher, Juliana worked in foreign exchange derivatives before transitioning to the ACLU.
+Most recently, Juliana worked on the Biden-Harris Presidential Transition Team and at Alright Stonebridge Group on the Middle East team.
+Juliana holds a B.A. in Islamic Studies and Arabic from New York University.

 Sara (she/her/hers) is pursuing a Master of Arts in Law and Diplomacy at the Fletcher School, focusing on Gender Analysis and Human Security with a focus on migration.
 Prior to Fletcher, she spent several years working in higher education, particularly in international university admissions, where she counseled students and their families from around the world through the U.S. admissions process.
 This summer, she interned with the International Institute of New England, undertaking case management for refugees and other recent immigrants, and with Verité, working on projects around forced labor and ethical recruitment.
 Sara holds a B.A. in Business and American Studies from Brandeis University.